petercorke/ansitable/README.md

 </table>

 CSS styling options can be applied to the table, rows and cells.
+This format supports ANSItable header and column foreground and background color options.

 ### ReStructedText

-The table can be rendered into ReStructedText (ReST) format by
+The table can be rendered into reStructedText (ReST) "simple table" format by

 ```
 table.rest()